WalnutIT/LeoML-Parser/leo_ml_documenation/LEOML.md

 # LeoML

 LeoML is a machine-readable markup language for outlining and formatting text and other data, which is using the JSON format for structuring the content.
+LeoML is using templates in order to structure the text.

-Version 1.0.0 of LeoML knows two types of texts:
+Version 1.0.0 of LeoML knows two types of templates:

 1. Blog
 2. Article